-8 The Receiver also opened a checking/operating account for making disbursements.
+9 The Receiver also opened a checking/operating account for making disbursements.

-9 Carolyn DaCorta - defendant DaCorta's wife - paid \$32,100 for a membership in the Long Boat Key Club one week before the Receiver was appointed.
+10 Carolyn DaCorta - defendant DaCorta's wife - paid \$32,100 for a membership in the Long Boat Key Club one week before the Receiver was appointed.
 The Receiver obtained a \$30,000 refund without the need for litigation, which is included in the above calculation.
 The membership was purchased with misappropriated investor funds, and during his criminal trial, DaCorta's purchase of the membership was an important example of his illegal diversion of assets.

 for remission of those and other funds.
-The money will be distributed to victiminvestors through the claims process established by the Court and the Receiver.
+Recently, the Receiver was informed that a determination by the DOJ would occur on November 2, 2022.
+Funds should be transferred shortly thereafter.
+The money will be distributed to victim-investors through the claims process established by the Court and the Receiver.